tekknolagi/tekknolagi.github.com/_posts/2022-03-27-discovering-basic-blocks.md

 have an implicit fall-through block.

 > The CPython compiler makes a nice guarantee that all Python code objects will
-> end with a `return None` even if it is not explicitly present in the source
+> end with a `return`.
+If there is no `return` in the source code, the compiler
-> code.
+> will add an invisible `return None`.
+This means there is no way to "fall off
+> the edge" of the bytecode.
 This makes our lives a little easier.

 Let's iterate over our instruction slice and build up our basic blocks.
 We'll define a function `create_blocks` that takes in a slice and returns a map of